refinedev/refine/documentation/docs/api-references/hooks/data/useCreate.md

 }
 ```
 :::note
 Queries that use `/categories` endpoint will be automatically invalidated to show the updated data.
-For example, data returned from [`useList`](useList.md) will be automatically updated.
+For example, data returned from [useList](useList.md) will be automatically updated.
 :::

 :::tip
-`useCreate` returns `react-query`'s `useMutation` result.
-Which includes [a lot properties](https://react-query.tanstack.com/reference/useMutation), one of which being `mutate`.
+`useCreate` returns `react-query`'s `useMutation` result w  hich includes [a lot properties](https://react-query.tanstack.com/reference/useMutation), one of which being `mutate`.
 :::

 :::important